acg-team/tral/easy_setup/README.md

 ## Installation of TRAL

 You can adapt the default installing path within configTRAL_path.cfg.
-Please only change the variables FILES and INSTALLATION_PATH.
+Please only change the variables FILES and ``$INSTALLATION_PATH``.

 To install TRAL within you can simply run the script setupTRAL.sh with either the argument "pip" or "setup".
 It is recommended to install TRAL within a virtual environment (e. g. virtualenv) which has to be activated before.